Ajmal Foundation

-Ajmal Foundation is a non-governmental organization established in 2005, in the Hojai district of Assam, India, that works for social services including education, health, employment, environment, women empowerment & poverty management.
+Ajmal Foundation is a non-governmental organization established in 2005, in the Hojai district of Assam, India, that works for social services including education, health, employment, environment, women empowerment, and poverty management.

 History

 The NGO was founded by Member of Parliament of India, Badaruddin Ajmal on 2005 at Hojai, Assam, India.

 Overview

 The Ajmal Foundation established 25 educational institutions, schools, and hospitals.
-Some of such institutes are Maryam Ajmal Women's College of Science and Technology,Nazir Ajmal Memorial College of Education, Ajmal Law College, and Ajmal College of Arts, Commerce and Science.
+Some of such institutes are Maryam Ajmal Women's College of Science and Technology,Nazir Ajmal Memorial College of Education, Ajmal Law College, and Ajmal College of Arts Commerce and Science.
 The NGO also runs a free educational coaching programme, "Ajmal Super 40".

 Beyond educational activities, the NGO is also doing other charitable works.
 In 2020, the Ajmal Foundation donated 10 computers to the Asam Sahitya Sabha.
 In August 2019, the Ajmal Foundation donated Rs 10 Lakh to Assam Chief Minister's Relief Fund for flood victims.
 During the lockdown period in 2020 for COVID-19 outbreak, Ajmal Foundation donated Rs 2 Lakh to Khalsa Centre (North-East).
 In 2021, Ajmal Foundation donated Rs 58 lakh to Assam Chief Minister's Relief Fund for COVID-19 vaccination in Assam.
 The foundation also provides financial aide to ailing journalists and artistes.

 The NGO also provided Rs 50,000 to the next of kin of each of the six people who were killed during the Citizenship Amendment Act protests in Assam in 2020.